 This conclusion stems from analyzing the behavior gap evident in the Dalbar study, which leaves the average fund investor with only about 50% of the returns of a passive index in his pocket.
-The easy solution of just becoming a passive investor unfortunately doesn’t fly, as many of these underperforming investors actually are passive indexers – at least until they face a major drawdown and panic- sell their holdings near the bottom and reinvest too late, which causes the gap.
+The easy solution of simply becoming a passive investor unfortunately doesn’t fly, as many of these underperforming investors actually are passive indexers – at least until they face a major drawdown and panic.
+They sell their holdings near the bottom and reinvest too late, which causes the gap.
 From my research and personal experience it becomes clear, that the greatest challenge in investing lies in finding an investment approach that you can stick to and that prevents you from falling into behavioral traps – especially during bad and also heady times.
 Everyone seems to fall prey to performance chasing and liquidating in a panic – at least to some degree.

 Two approaches to avoid that come up again and again:

 - Hire a financial planner to act as a behavioral coach, consciously settle for average returns and shell out for the fees.
-Trying to find an outperforming manager most likely would result in performance chasing and lead to a similar outcome as detailed above – I think you would be better of going all the way yourself as described below.
+Trying to find an outperforming manager most likely would result in performance chasing and lead to a similar outcome as detailed above – I think you would be better of managing your money yourself as described below.
 Similarily a low- fee Robo-Advisor looks great on paper, but lacks the behavioral coaching that, in my mind, is the main function of an advisor.
 For a low maintenance approach I would still recommend that route, because of the low fees.
-Combined with a written investment statement which states the course you want to stick to through thick and thin (your personal behavior coach, this can be a good solution.
+Combined with a written investment statement which states the course you want to stick to through thick and thin to serve as your personal behavior coach, this can be a good solution.

 - Be active and employ a dynamic asset allocation that concentrates on reducing drawdowns and volatility to your tolerance level in any market environment.